What Is a Landing Page?

 Landing pages are web pages explicitly designed to encourage visitors to act.
 This page is usually the link the user will “land” on when they click on a newsletter, ad, social media post, or other marketing channels.
 For example, this page’s end goal or Call-To-Action (CTA) could be signing up users for a newsletter, downloading an eBook, making a purchase, or requesting a meeting/quote.

 Unlike any other page on your website, the landing page’s objective is specific to the user and the campaign it is built for.
 This means it has a singular focus and is designed to minimize distractions.
 Given this targeted approach, landing pages are often impactful and help improve conversion rates for any campaign.

-There is a lot that has been written about creating better landing pages and you have most probably read a lot about landing page optimization tips to create better landing pages that gets higher conversion.
-So why the heck should you read this post as well?
-Because it underlines one important aspect, one secret that marketers like you and me forget when crunching numbers – listening to what the customer says.
+A lot has been written about creating better landing pages.
+You have probably read a lot about landing page optimization tips to create better landing pages that get higher conversion.
+So why should you read this post after all?

 - Ask the converted customer; what made him convert.

 - Ask your non-paying customer; what irked him.